 - athletes in >105 kg weight class had less severe and moderate injuries than lighter athletes.

-- athletes aged above 30 years had twice as many severe injuries than younger athtletes.
+- athletes aged above 30 years had twice as many severe injuries as younger athtletes.

 Take home message